^

 • wearing corsets.

-Read more about the treatment of grade 2 scoliosis in this article .
+Read more about the treatment of grade 2 scoliosis in this article.

 Prevention

-The workplace of a person must be well organized, have sufficient illumination.
-The sleeping area should also be “correct”: the bed should be semi-rigid, the pillow should be orthopedic, with adequate relief of the cervicothoracic vertebral zone.
+A person's workplace should be properly organized and have sufficient lighting.
+The sleeping area should also be "correct": the bed should be semi-rigid, the pillow should be orthopedic, with adequate unloading of the cervical-thoracic spinal zone.

 Forecast